bbarathsrinivasan/PolymarketLM/report_generation/README.md

 - `rag_comparison_mistral.csv/md` - Mistral comparison tables
 - `rag_comparison_gemma.csv/md` - Gemma comparison tables

+**Note**:
-**Note**: RAG evaluation uses web search (DuckDuckGo by default), so it requires internet connection.
-Search results are cached to avoid redundant API calls.
+- RAG evaluation uses web search (DuckDuckGo by default), so it requires internet connection
+- Search results are cached to avoid redundant API calls
+- For better results, use the dummy dataset (`data/dummy_rag_dataset.jsonl`) which has examples with web-searchable content
+- See `RAG_EXPLANATION.md` for why we call it RAG even though we only use search

-### Step 7: Update Report
+### Step 8: Update Report

 1. Copy results from `report_generation/outputs/comparison_tables.md` to `report.md`
 2. Fill in RAG experiment results from `rag_comparison_*.md` files